Anderson's Blockhouse |

 (1758 - 1790), Fort Chiswell

-South of here at Jackson Ferry is Shot Tower Historical State Park (1807 - 1860's), one of only five remaining shot towers still in existence in the U.S..
+Reportedly the oldest extant lead shot tower in the United States, one of only six antebellum shot towers remaining in the country.
 Admission fee.
-The other extant shot towers are located in Baltimore, MD, Columbus, OH, Spring Green, WI, and Dubuque, IA.
+The other extant historic shot towers are located in Baltimore, MD, Philadelphia, PA, Columbus, OH, Spring Green, WI, and Dubuque, IA.

 Wolf Creek Indian Village

 A reconstructed palisaded Indian village of the Late Woodland Period, with artifacts on display in the museum.
+Located at or near the original Brown-Johnston Archaeological Site, which was excavated in 1970.
 Operated by the Bland County Historical Society.
 Admission fee.

 Big Crab Orchard Archaeological Site